 Feiyue is a two-week long summer camp sponsored by and held at Carnegie Mellon University’s Field Robotics Center in Pittsburgh PA USA.
 Girls of Steel mentors created Feiyue, developed the curriculum, recruited students from China, and invited Girls of Steel members to be TAs.
-We have taught about 55 Chinese students about robotics during the past four summers (2013, 2014, 2015, 2016).
+We have taught about 140 Chinese students about robotics during the past six summers (2013 – 2018).
 The program plays an important role in the financial sustainability of our own team.
-Last summer we added a section specifically designed to train new students and teachers in leading FRC teams.
+Recently we added a section specifically designed to train new students and teachers in leading FRC teams.
+Each year the Feiyue students build FRC based robots to compete in off season events such as WVROX (2016 and 2018) and the Steel City Showdown (2017).

 2016 Feiyue Camp